advancedroboticsaws/angel/README.md

 		/DustDetection
 		```

-	5. Test these sensors by echoing ros topics `one by one`.
+	5. Test these sensors by echoing each ros topics `one by one`.

 	* MQ2.